-Humans are emotional creatures and it’s extremely hard to separate the work we perform from various feelings we have towards it.
+Humans are emotional creatures and it’s extremely hard to separate the work we perform from the various feelings we have toward it.
 Of course, many people are trained or try to train themselves not to become personally involved in what they do – in order to perform better in stressful jobs or to produce outputs that are free from subjective accents.
-However, the mystery of what really happened in their heads during the act of a creation is… a puzzle that can probably be solved with complicated psychological tools.
+However, the mystery of what really happened in their heads during the act of creation is… a puzzle that can probably be solved with complicated psychological tools.

 What we know for sure – they are not machines and unless we live in the world from the movie, Equilibrium – their artistic expression is alive.

 Throughout their professional careers, experienced graphic designers have gained knowledge on what appeals to people and how to base the content they create for a particular audience’s characteristics.
 They are undoubtedly closer to the target of making objective decisions – somewhere around the modern advertising bulls-eye.
 But… what about everybody else, trying their best to cross the triple ring?
 And what about the remaining percentage of subjectivity that even great graphic designers can’t overcome?
-The truth is that brands are usually born way before the company has a marketing budget big enough to pay for professionals to create any visually-appealing campaigns.
+The truth is that brands are usually born way before the company has a marketing budget big enough to pay for professionals to create any visually appealing campaigns.
 Small business owners and marketing people spend hours on figuring out how to manage their Creative Cloud and make it rain.
 They either have initial successes, grow the company and are finally able to send their brief somewhere else than to their own mailbox – or discover that the investment they made did not pay off, because their ads simply did not work.

 Fundamentals may be the same, but further on the way there’s much more to do

 Both art and design share the same fundamentals such as composition and proportions, but there is one essential difference between these two – the motivation behind the creative process.
-An artist strives to manifest his thoughts and feelings, the recipient of such message is basically none existent to an artist.
+An artist strives to manifest his thoughts and feelings, the recipient of such message is basically non-existent to an artist.
 He just wants to express what is hidden deep in his heart and whoever is exposed to it – is a good person to reach.
 A designer, in turn, serves the viewer and weights his visual words to effectively speak to a particular target audience.

 “But design is so creative!” – you think.
 Of course, it is, but not entirely.
 There are many types of design – from a very functional approach to an artful one.
 The latter carries a lot of subjective decision-making burden which simply can’t be denied.
-Therefore, it is the process that differs in comparison to art, and this process is very-not-art-related.
+Therefore, it is the process that differs in comparison to art, and this process is very not art-related.

 The design process is valued based on whether it brings tangible results for a brand – in the opposite to art which is valued for its originality and the emotions it wakes in spectators.